sarvex/magisk-files/docs/faq.md

 #### Install Magisk directly to `/system` (Not recommended)

-For some reasons, you don't want to install Magisk in regular way (patch boot imge), you can install Magisk directly to `/system`.
-Make sure you have a backup of your ROM in case system can't boot and do not use broken Custom Recovery.
+> Please only use this method on ROM with Permissive SELinux mode or Enforcing SELinux with permissive "u:r:su:s0" context in sepolicy rules such as userdebug ROM like LineageOS.
+You should have a backup of your ROM in case system can't boot and do not use broken Custom Recovery.
 Your ROM must be able to mount read-write and your kernel must support dynamic SeLinux rules patch.
 Process this method at your own risk!

+For some reasons, you don't want to install Magisk in regular way (patch boot imge), you can install Magisk directly to `/system`.

 1. Restore to stock boot image if you already have Magisk installed
 2. Boot to recovery, rename `magisk.apk` to `systemmagisk.zip` and flash it.